-1 Transmitter Guardian Link transmitter connects to the glucose sensor and sends sensor glucose readings to your insulin pump.
-2 Glucose sensor The Enlite sensor measures glucose levels in the body.
+1 Transmitter Guardian Link (3) transmitter connects to the glucose sensor and sends sensor glucose readings to your insulin pump.
+2 Glucose sensor The Guardian Sensor (3) measures glucose levels in the body.
 3 Insulin pump The MiniMed 630G insulin pump displays glucose readings.

-Other items include: One-press serter, Enlite overtape, Guardian Link charger, and watertight tester

-Always use the components that were sent with your MiniMed 630G System.
+Other items include: One-press serter, oval tape, charger, and tester Always use the components that were sent with your MiniMed 630G system.

 Drawings throughout this document are only generic representations of the system components.

-\ The transmitter must be within 6 feet (1.8 meters) of the insulin pump in order to communicate sensor readings.
+The transmitter must be within 6 feet (1.8 meters) of the insulin pump in order to communicate sensor readings.